 Pura Vida makes it easy to add products to your cart.
 You can read about an item on the product page and add it to your shopping cart from there or directly from the category page using an Add to Cart CTA.

-After choosing your desired product(s), you can check out in your shopping cart by clicking the Checkout CTA.
+After choosing your desired product(s), you can check out in your shopping cart by clicking the checkout CTA.

-Make early offers low risk
+2. Make early offers low risk

-Use urgency to increase conversions
+3. Use urgency to increase conversions

-Test different colors
+4. Test different colors

-While there’s no definitive button color that converts best, it’s important to make sure you’re using a color that resonates with your visitors—and reflects your brand.
-The way to figure that out is by using A/B testing.
+While there’s no definitive button color that converts best, it’s important to make sure you’re using a color that resonates with your visitors and reflects your brand.
+One way to figure that out is by using A/B testing.

 Here are a few tips to consider when determining which color to use for your CTA:

-- Use white space around your CTA to make it clear where to click
+- Use white space around your CTA to make it clear where to click.

-Use simple buttons and copy
+5. Use a simple CTA button and copy

-Use captivating hero images
+6. Use captivating hero images

-Keep it “above the fold”
+7. Keep it above the fold

-The phrase “above the fold” comes from the newspaper industry, as the most important stories appear on the top half of a paper’s front page—the half you see when it’s on the newsstand.
+The phrase “above the fold” comes from the newspaper industry, as the most important stories appear on the top half of a paper’s front page—the half you see when it’s folded on the newsstand.